She who laughs last laughs loudest

 Forty minutes later, I’m back upstairs.
-The wind blows in through the balcony door and rushes down the length of the kitchen, weighing powerfully on the front door as I try to close it softly behind me.
+The wind blows in through the balcony door and rushes down the length of the kitchen, presing powerfully on the front door as I turn to close it softly behind me.
 It snaps shut instead.

 I squeak back to the living room, open the mini fridge and reach for my water bottle.
-The kissing sound from the seal of the refrigerator covers a muffled snore from the other room.
-Then comes the soft clap of rubber as I close the door, the plastic bottle crinkling in my hand as I drink deeply.
+The kissing sound from the seal of the refrigerator door covers a muffled snore from the other room.
+Then comes the soft clap of rubber as I close the door again, the plastic bottle crinkling in my hand as I drink deeply.

 Next, breakfast.
 The whole purpose to my morning run.
 Back in the kitchen, I open one cabinet for the bread, then the kitchen fridge for the butter.
 I open a drawer for a butter knife, and within minutes I’m eating in front of the dining room window as the sun comes up.
 On a day like day 55 of quarantine, when there’s cereal in the cupboard, I even get up to serve myself a bowl—a breakfast helping of “seconds” after my buttered bread.
 The tink of the spoon accompanies me until the job is done.